-Application : Applied Application : Explanation on : application of the practice Applied The Board has full access to the service and advice of the Company Secretary.
-The Company Secretary, who is also the General Counsel of the group of Petron companies in Malaysia and a member of the Management Committee, has over 30 years of experience in legal matters and over 23 years of experience as a Company Secretary including that pertaining to a public listed company.
+Application : Applied Explanation on application of the practice The Board has full access to the service and advice of the Company Secretary.
+The Company Secretary, who is also the General Counsel of the group of Petron companies in Malaysia and a member of the Management Committee, has over 30 years of experience in legal matters and over 24 years of experience as a Company Secretary including that pertaining to a public listed company.
 He has been the Company Secretary of the Company since 2006.
 The Company Secretary is responsible for all arrangements in relation to Board Committee meetings, Annual General Meetings (including preparing and maintaining minutes thereof), Annual Reports, as well as ensuring the Company's timely and accurate disclosure to BMSV and ensuring adherence to the Company's Constitution, compliance by the Company with MMLR and other securities and corporate laws and regulatory requirements.
 The Company Secretary is responsible for the compilation and dissemination of the Board and Committee files to the Directors in a timely manner.
 As a general rule, the files are disseminated at least five (5) days before the meeting.
 The Company Secretary (in his role as General Counsel) is responsible for the overall corporate compliance by the Company and its Directors (including in relation to the Company's Code of Conduct).
-He provides advise to the Board on new legal or quasi-legal requirements on governance, including that relating to the Companies Act 2016, the Malaysian Code on Corporate Governance 2017 and the Listing Requirements and spearheads the Company's plans to manage the impact of Section 17A of the Malaysian Anti-Corruption Commission Act 2009 that will be enforced on June 1, 2020.
-He further provides the Directors with information on available training to ensure Directors undergo continuous training that can enhance their ability to discharge their duties to the Board and Company.

-The Company Secretary is also the focal point for all investor related queries and manages requests for meeting and information, in collaboration with other relevant Departments in the Company.

-Explanation for : departure

-Large companies are re encouraged to complete th quired to complete the columns below.
-Non-large companies are ne columns below.
+He provides advise to the Board on new legal or quasilegal requirements on governance, including that relating to the Companies Act 2016, the Malaysian Code on Corporate Governance 2017 and the Listing Requirements and spearheads the Company's plans to manage the impact of Section 17A of the Malaysian Anti-Corruption Commission Act 2009 that will be enforced on June 1, 2020.
+He further provides the Directors with information on available training to ensure Directors undergo continuous training that can enhance their ability to discharge their duties to the Board and Company. manages requests for meeting and information, in collaboration with other relevant Departments in the Company.
+Explanation for departure Large companies are encouraged to complet required to complete the columns below.
+Non-large companies are the the columns below.

-Measure :

-Timeframe :
+Measure : Timeframe :